Are you struggling to get your business off the ground? Do you struggle with money guilt, insecurity, and fear of failure? It’s time to change that!

 I know some things are almost impossible to resist!
 There’s always something new to try or learn.
 New technologies, training methods, group coaching programs, and even business models might have a strong pull on you if you aren’t careful.

 Instead of getting pulled into shiny object syndrome, try this two-step technique:

 - Make a strategy for earning a good return on your investment before you accept any “too good to refuse” offers.
 Don’t buy something if you can’t find a (realistic) way to make the purchase pay for itself.

 - Make a “someday” list for innovative business opportunities.
 Make a rough sketch of your concept and then return to work.
 Now that you’ve had that brilliant idea, and written it done somewhere, it won’t go to waste; but it will also avoid joining the ranks of half-finished business plans on the internet.

 2: Falling for the Sunk Costs Fallacy

-If you’ve ever said to yourself, “I’m not using this subscription, but I can’t give it up!
-I’m still paying the launch price and now it’s a lot more!”
+You’ve fallen for the sunk costs fallacy if you’ve ever said to yourself, “I’m not using this subscription, but I can’t give it up!
+I’m still paying the launch price, and now it’s a lot more!”

 3: Scared to Invest In You & Your Business